Cubs vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have won 58.3% of the games this season when they were favored on the moneyline (21-15).
+- The Cubs have gone 22-15 in games they were listed as the moneyline favorite (winning 59.5% of those games).

-- Based on this contest's moneyline, the Cubs have an implied win probability of 57.4%.
+- The implied moneyline probablility in this matchup gives the Cubs a 58.3% chance to win.

-- In the 74 games in which bookmakers have set an over/under for Chicago, it has combined with opponents to go over the total 37 times (37-36-1).
+- In the 75 games in which oddsmakers have set an over/under for Chicago, it has combined with opponents to go over the total 37 times (37-37-1).

 - The Cubs have gone 5-6-0 ATS this season.